Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 Using an external antenna model

-With a Simple Transmitter model, you can get an initial analysis of the satellite communications system.
+With a simple transmitter model, you can get an initial analysis of the satellite communications system.
 With DME in mind, you can modify your system and see how things change when you load an external antenna model into the scenario.

 2. Click the Antenna Model Component Selector ().